Unmasking men’s mental health

 November is probably the most challenging month of the year.
 The turning back of the clocks, and with it the shorter days, signifies winter is around the corner.
 This year, the days feel even darker than usual, as we are facing the greatest health crisis of a lifetime.
 But alongside Covid, we are also experiencing a mental health pandemic.
 More than 1 billion people globally are suffering with mental illness.
-This is being further impacted by isolation following quarantine and the need to socially distance and wear masks to reduce the risk of infection.
+This is further impacted by isolation following quarantine and the need to socially distance and wear masks.
+Men’s mental health is suffering.

 Every November since 2003, Mo Bros across the world have been growing moustaches and setting themselves challenges to raise awareness of men’s health issues.